pangpang20/gaussdb-python/docs/basic/copy.rst

 may want to do normally: usually the normal query process will be easier to use.

-PostgreSQL, currently, doesn't give complete type information on :sql:`COPY TO`, so the rows returned will have unparsed data, as strings or bytes, according to the format.
+GaussDB, currently, doesn't give complete type information on :sql:`COPY TO`, so the rows returned will have unparsed data, as strings or bytes, according to the format.